lowleveldesign/lldext/README.md

 # | |- (00007ffe`4f379e40)   KERNELBASE!CreateFileW+0x77
 ```

-### callstats(functionNameOrAddress) / TTD only
+### callstats(functionNameOrAddress)

-It works with TTD traces and prints stats about calls of a given function or functions (wildcards and function addresses are supported), for example:
+It works with **TTD traces** and prints stats about calls of a given function or functions (wildcards and function addresses are supported), for example:

 ```shell
 dx -g @$callstats("kernelbase!*File*")